-Someone with Hyperfixation on a character is likely to view a fictional character and then assume that “Yes!
-That is me”.
+Someone with hyperfixation on a character is likely to view a fictional character and then assume that “Yes!
+That is me.”
 The person starts talking from the fictional characters’ perspective that they are fixated on, and they strive to become like that character.
 The fictional character, in this case, is like a character in a movie, a book, or a TV show.

-Due to continued occurrences of Hyperfixation behaviors, the person develops a strong passion for the character they are overthinking, which eventually affects their personality.
-The effect of hyperfixating over imaginary characters is so intense that it can take a toll on many people’s lives.
+Due to continued occurrences of such behaviors, the person develops a strong passion for the character they are overthinking, which eventually affects their personality.
+The effect of hyperfixating on imaginary characters is so intense that it can take a toll on many people’s lives.

 Is the Brain Structure a Possible Cause of Hyperfixation?